r-andy79/issue-tracker-project/README.md

 # Issue Tracker Application
 ## 4th Milestone Project - Full Stack Frameworks with Django - Code Institute
+This is my Issue Tracker project ... as a 4th Milestone Project.
+The purpose of the application is to keep track of users queries / tickets ...
+User can
 ## UX
 ## User Stories
 ### Guest